 When remote access solutions operate in the cloud along with the application, the need to backhaul traffic to the enterprise LAN for inspection is eliminated.
 This improves the performance and latency of remote users’ traffic, and, since the solution is cloud-based, offers greater flexibility and scalability than traditional, appliance-based solutions.

 VPNs are remote access technologies designed for an outdated, perimeter-based security model.
 They provide authenticated users with complete access to corporate resources, which violates the principles of least privilege and Zero Trust security.
 Under a Zero Trust policy, users are granted access to specific resources on a case-by-case basis.

-Some attempts have been made to modernise VPNs by moving them to the cloud, which does fix the problem of centralisation of VPN infrastructure on the corporate LAN.
+Some attempts have been made to modernize VPNs by moving them to the cloud, which does fix the problem of centralization of VPN infrastructure on the corporate LAN.
 However, this approach does not fix the larger problem that VPNs are not designed for the distributed modern enterprise and should be replaced with solutions that natively support Zero Trust security models.

 As the use of the cloud to host internal applications becomes more widespread, the attack surface has expanded in tandem.
 Each application that is exposed to remote workers — and the Internet as a whole — is another potential attack vector.

 Minimizing risk requires applying a Zero Trust policy for application access.
 Instead of allowing an authenticated user full access to an organization’s environment and applications, access should be granted on a case-by-case basis, determined by access control policies.

 Accomplishing this requires the ability to enforce access controls across an organization’s entire network.
 This requires the use of a large global network and the ability to enforce access controls for both self-hosted and SaaS cloud applications.